Blockstream/docs/docs/green/troubleshooting-advanced/logging-in.md

 Under Settings->Network, you can find an option that allows you to disable your PIN to log in.

 If you choose to disable the PIN login you will need to enter your full 24-word mnemonic every time you wish to access your wallet on that device.
-This can be useful for a situation where you suspect someone may have access to a device of yours and may be able to guess your PIN.
+This can be useful for a situation where you suspect someone may have access to your device and may be able to guess your PIN.

 You can also quickly disable, and then immediately enable again as a method to change your PIN.